ASaull/Minecraft-Block-Display-Exporter/README.md

 ## About

-This is a Blender add-on for generating Minecraft block display commands.
+This is a Blender add-on for generating vanilla Minecraft block display commands.

 |In Blender|In Minecraft|
 |-|-|